(Part time) 2022 start

 Course highlights

-International students will require just one short term study visa because both study weeks are within a six month period.
+This is a nine month course with teaching during two week-long intensive study weeks in Leeds: one in the first semester and the other in the second semester.
+International students will require one short term study visa because both study weeks are within a six-month period.
 You will complete the rest of your study from your home country and submit your assessment online.
-In view of the current COVID-19 pandemic we will assess the situation of the study weeks closer to the time that they due to run and may need to replace these with online activities.

 To gain the PG Cert qualification you will complete both 30 credit modules:

-The Bradycardia Device and Rhythm Management module covers many aspects of bradycardia rhythm management with primary focus of bradycardia devices.
-This module is particularly relevant for practicing cardiac physiologists and allied health professionals who are involved with cardiac pacemaker implantation and follow up.
+The Bradycardia Device and Rhythm Management module covers many aspects of bradycardia rhythm management with primary focus on bradycardia devices.
+This module is particularly relevant for practising cardiac physiologists and allied health professionals who are involved with cardiac pacemaker implantation and follow up.

 The Tachycardia Device and Rhythm Management module covers many aspects of tachyarrhythmia management with the primary focus on cardiac devices and electrophysiology.
-This module is particularly relevant to practicing health professionals who are involved in the care of patients with tachyarrhythmias and heart failure.
+This module is particularly relevant to practising health professionals who are involved in caring for patients with tachyarrhythmias and heart failure.

-Topics covered include: Electrophysiology and haemodynamics; Electrophysiology studies; ICD Implant and follow up indications, contraindications, procedures, trouble shooting; DVLA regulations, MHRA, Ethics.
+Topics covered include electrophysiology and haemodynamics; electrophysiology studies; ICD Implant and follow up indications; contraindications; procedures; troubleshooting; DVLA regulations; MHRA; and ethics.

 Course structure